iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

   that form the pipeline(s) of a project, and their connections (_dependency graph_ or DAG).

-  These come with a matching [`dvc.lock` file](#dvclock-file) to track the latest file versions.
+  These come with a matching [`dvc.lock` file](#dvclock-file) to record the pipeline state.

-Both use human-friendly YAML schemas, described below.
-We encourage you to get familiar with them so you may edit them freely, as needed.
-Both type of files should be versioned with Git (for Git-enabled <abbr>repositories</abbr>).
+Both `.dvc` files and `dvc.yaml` use human-friendly YAML schemas, described below.
+We encourage you to get familiar with them so you may create, generate, and edit them on your own.

+All these should be versioned with Git (for Git-enabled
+<abbr>repositories</abbr>).

 ## .dvc files